COALAIP/specs/README.md

 - **RightType:** Defines the type of Right (e.g. all uses, copy, play, stream, license, copyright, administration, lcc:RightSet, etc)
-- **ToolType:** Defines the type of medium that must be employed when exercising the Right (e.g. only watch on mobile phone)
+- **ToolType:** Defines the type of medium that must be employed when exercising the Right (e.g. only watch on mobile phone or only use a brush to produce manifestations); `ToolType`s are not consumed as part of exercising the Right.
-- **MaterialType:** Defines the type of material that may be employed when execising the right (e.g. type of cover material for a book)
+- **MaterialType:** Defines the type of material that may be employed when exercising the right (e.g. only use watercolour paint to produce manifestations); `MaterialType`s are consumed as part of exercising the Right and become part of the result.
-- **ValidContextType:** Defines the type of context in which the Right must be exercised (e.g. in flight, public, commercial use, academic research, etc)
+- **ValidContextType:** Defines the type of context in which the Right must be exercised (e.g. uin flight, public, commercial use, academic research, etc)
 - **IsExclusive:** Indicates whether the Right is exclusive to the Rightsholder (e.g. `true` or `false)